 I stayed in the gorgeous town of Te Anau, known as the “Gateway to Fiordland” and with that as a base, I did a bit of tramping.
 Get your minds out of the gutter; “tramping” is the New Zealand term for hiking.
 It is rather funny to see signs in places that say, “no tramping.”
 I also love the term the kiwis use for sheep herding: “sheep mustering.”
 It makes me picture someone playing reveille on a bugle and a regiment of fluffy sheep decked out in uniforms obediently lining up!

 I am also trying to adjust to the change from the Australian to the New Zealand accent.
-On the surface it’s reminiscent of Australian, but the vowel sounds are more seemingly more extreme.
+On the surface it’s reminiscent of Australian, but the vowel sounds are much different.
 For instance, there is no short “e” sound in their accent; words such as bed, bet, or red all sound like “bid”, “bit”, or “rid”, or even “”beed,” “beet” or “reed.”
 My name sounds more like MET than Matt.
 Of course I am always amused when I say something to someone and they go completely blank because they can’t understand MY accent!
 I had someone tell me how much they love hearing American accents.
 Too funny.

 My other big plan while in this area was to try either hang-gliding or sky diving, activities that had been on my “bucket list” for a long time.
 New Zealand is the world capital for adventure sports (bungee jumping originated here) and the city of Queenstown seems to be adrenaline-junkie central.
 I decided that I wanted to do a tandem hang gliding trip, where I would go with an instructor.
 I made a reservation and arrived at the tour company office all psyched up and ready to leap off Coronet Peak near Queenstown.
 The guy behind the counter eyed me cautiously, looking me up and down before asking, “How much do you weigh, mate?”
 Unfortunately, my answer did not go over well and he politely told me that there was a weight limit and that I was about 30 pounds over it!
 This brought back memories of disappointment and loss I suffered 33 years ago when I was told that after annual summer pony rides at Roger Williams Park in Providence, I had grown too heavy to ride the ponies.
 To rub salt into my emotional wound, the hang glide instructor added that if there’d been more wind that day, we might have “risked it”, but with the currently calm conditions and my weight, “we’d have dropped out of the sky like a stone.”
 Being fat-shamed in New Zealand was not on my bucket list.
 So, with a heavy sigh I got back in the car and headed on.
 I didn’t even inquire about the tandem parachuting because if I was going to drop to the earth too quickly in a hang gliding situation, I can only imagine what free-falling from a plane 12,000 feet up would be like.
 Gravity is NOT my friend!!